 Offer an advanced driving weekend for the best team.

 When the sales staff look in the mirror, notice this slight change in that familiar visual enviroment and then remember why, it should give them pause.

 That pause should be enough to prompt a switch from automatic to conscious processing.

 Over time, this cue will settle back into familiarity but hopefully will have added an unconscious pause into the habit loop.

 It should elicit a change in behaviours for reversing, but it might also affect the surrounding behaviours.
 CEO Paul O’Neill changed an entire productivity culture at Alcoa by focusing on small but crucial key metrics in safety.
 Success in these seemingly supplemental metrics spurred improvement across the entire business from his employees.

 Our scope is not so ambitious, but we expect this intervention to have a positive influence onto other driving habits.

 We don’t want to end up with a car interior plastered in post-it notes.

-By the time the brief came to the agency, it was already too downstream.
+The damage bill is a true story.
+But by the time the brief came to the agency, it was already too downstream.

 The film was shown to an event-weary audience still grappling with how they are going to meet their new $KPIs.